yixuan/R2SWF/README.md

 SWF file.

 ### Installation
-**R2SWF** depends on the following libraries:
+`R2SWF` depends on the following libraries:

 - zlib         [http://www.zlib.net/](http://www.zlib.net/)
 - libpng       [http://www.libpng.org/](http://www.libpng.org/)
 - freetype     [http://www.freetype.org/](http://www.freetype.org/)
 - libming      [http://www.libming.org/](http://www.libming.org/)

-<del>However, the source code of the dependent libraries (with minor modifications) are included in the package, so you don't need to install them by yourself.</del>

-CRAN does not allow the package to include source code of `zlib` and `libpng` for security issues, and suggests to use `freetype` in the system if possible.
-So in the current version of `R2SWF`, I removed those source code and you may need to install them by yourself.
+The source code of `libming` is included in `R2SWF`, and you need to install the other three by yourself.

 For Debian/Ubuntu users, the command to install dependent libraries is